Real Estate

 Hai Yong

-In hospitality, he has advised multiple leading luxury hotel groups on its hotel and branded-residence portfolio across mainland China, and counselled major Chinese hotel groups on master-franchise and management-licence agreements with international brands — arrangements covering hundreds of properties over multi-decade terms.
+In hospitality, he has advised leading international luxury hotel groups on their hotel and branded-residence portfolios across mainland China, and counselled major Chinese hotel groups on master-franchise and management-licence agreements with international brands — arrangements covering hundreds of properties over multi-decade terms.
 He also acts regularly for hotel owners on the negotiation and ongoing management of HMAs with international operators.

 On the FDI and M&A side, the practice covers both directions of cross-border capital.
 Inbound, he advises international investors entering China through wholly foreign-owned enterprises, joint ventures, and platform vehicles — across advanced manufacturing, medical devices, renewable energy, and consumer brands — and the platform exits that follow, typically through the sale of offshore holding companies in Hong Kong, Singapore, or the BVI.
-Outbound, he counsels PRC institutional investors on real-estate and operating-business investments in the US, Hong Kong, Middle East structured around ODI clearance, tax efficiency, and the unwind that arrives a decade later.
+Outbound, he counsels PRC institutional investors on real-estate and operating-business investments across Asia, North America and other markets, structured around ODI clearance, tax efficiency, and the unwind that arrives a decade later.

 In energy & infrastructure, he has advised foreign sponsors and domestic operators on the development and financing of energy and industrial assets in and outside China — including the structuring of a 1,000-megawatt solar-power platform combining international technology with a state-owned partner.
 The work runs from PPA negotiation, financing documents and EPC contracting through grid-interconnection regimes to the cross-border project-finance layer beneath each asset.
 More recent matters have extended into transport and logistics infrastructure — territory where his real-estate experience meets the regulated-utility discipline of energy work.